“One of the best investments we can make in a child’s life is high-quality early education”- Barack Obama

 Set a goal amount for your child’s higher education

 Over the years education inflation saw a rise of 10-12%.
 Considering this, setting a goal for your child’s higher education is extremely important.
-Often, there is uncertainty on how much to save to diverse courses like MBA, Engineering, Master courses, etc.
+Often, there is uncertainty on how much to save for diverse courses like MBA, Engineering, Master courses, etc.

 Although parents do wish to have their children join government colleges, sometimes even being a good student, your child, unfortunately, might not get selected.
 And that is completely okay, as the competition is on an extreme level.